 My first experience with this soup was when a friend of mine made it at a girls night we had.
 I instantly fell in love!
-She gave me the recipe and I’ve made it many, many times since–it’s one of my favorite fall soups…probably because I’m obsessed with all Mexican flavored dishes, and this has a lot of Mexican inspired ingredients in it!
+She gave me this recipe, which I’ve adapted and I’ve made many, many times since.
+It is now one of my favorite soups, ever!
+That may be because I’m obsessed with all Mexican flavored dishes, and this has a lot of Mexican inspired ingredients in it.

-I tried and tried to think of a better name than “Spicy Chicken Soup”, because this soup isn’t really “spicy” in the heat-your-mouth-up, tobasco or hot sauce, kind of way.
+I tried and tried to think of a better name than “Spicy Chicken Soup”, because this soup isn’t overly “spicy” in the heat-your-mouth-up, tobasco or hot sauce, kind of way.
 It just has a lot of spices in it.
-So if you’re wary of making it because you think it will be too spicy/hot, don’t worry–it’s not!
-And if you use a mild salsa, you’ll be completely pleased!
+The spice level also really depends on what type of salsa you add to it (mild, medium, or hot) to determine how spicy it is.

 - 4 cups water

 - 3 teaspoons chicken bouillon paste (or 3 bullion cubes)

 - 8 ounces salsa , your favorite kind